protocol/CryptoEconLab/Open_Problems/truthful-games.md

 These examples illustrate approaches to related problems under additional constraints, such as polynomial mechanism runtime and feasibility within a global budget.

 The design of the [CacheCash decentralized CDN network](https://academiccommons.columbia.edu/doi/10.7916/d8-kmv2-7n57) includes a defense against cache accounting attacks that rests partially upon making honesty more profitable than cheating.
-Game designs that make dishonest behaviour costly arem a potential approach to this problem.
+Game designs that make dishonest behaviour costly are a potential approach to this problem.

 ### Known shortcomings of existing solutions